-Description: The two audio-in connectors on the motherboard are for audio cables from optical drives such as a CD-ROM or DVD-ROM drive or a modem/telephony device.
+Description: The two audio-in connectors on the motherboard are for audio cables from optical drives such as a CD-ROM or DVD-ROM drive.
 The connectors provide an audio input connection between a device and the integrated audio subsystem.

-More Information: Please see the "Connecting Internal Peripherals" section in Chapter 5.
+More Information: Please see the Connecting internal peripherals section in Chapter 5.